This topic summarizes changes made to the REST API for Tableau Server and Tableau Online. All versions include updated documentation.

 - Understand Workbook Impact on Your Database Using Query Tagging.

-- You can now modify (insert, update, upsert, replace, and delete) data in a published data source that is a live-to-Hyper connection.
-To do this, use Update Data in Hyper Data Source or Update Data in Hyper Connection.
+- You can modify (insert, update, upsert, replace, and delete) data in a published data source that is a live-to-Hyper connection.
+Use Update Data in Hyper Data Source or Update Data in Hyper Connection.
 For more information, see Update data in published live-to-Hyper data sources.